 Felt this creeping up on me for almost two weeks: “So in the dark of this Virgo New Moon eclipse […] Create a fantasy that reflects your truth.
 This will be your vision.
 Put it together piece by piece.
 Watch as the arrow gains strength and speed.”

 At any given time, your heart knows what part of your life needs 100% effort.
 Once you figure that out, moving ahead is easy.
 Also, the “No Regrets” series is awesome.

 An illustrated guide to Canadian desserts.
 Jam Jams are liiiiife!

 You guys know that Jessica Murnane and I are buds.
-I love her podcast and this episode with Grace Bonney was killer.
+I love her podcast and this episode with Grace Bonney was great.
 I especially loved the part where she said that the best Instagram/social media posts exist for the benefit of everybody; not just for your own personal gain.
-Side note: Jessica and I are doing some events together next year in support of both of are upcoming cookbooks (!!!), and we’re trying to figure out which cities to set up (think dinners, workshops, and talks with hella wine and snacks).
-Come at me with your city if you know a great venue or you think the plant love is strong there :)
+Side note: Jessica and I are doing some events together next year in support of both of are upcoming cookbooks (!!!), and we’re trying to figure out which cities to set up (think dinners, workshops, and talks with wine and snacks).
+Come at me with your city if you know a great venue or you think the plant love is strong there.